-- 4.33 to 4.36) and by factors including the nature of the waste and the suitability of the host geology and the associated hydrogeological and hydrogeochemical conditions, and the possible influence of climatic and other surface related processes (e.g. erosion). - 2.6.
-A borehole disposal facility at a specific site should include one or more boreholes.
-The number of boreholes and the depths of waste disposal should be determined by taking into consideration the inventory of waste to be disposed of, the need to reduce the probability of inadvertent human intrusion, and the geology of the site.
-Each borehole should be fitted with a casing and sealed at the bottom of the borehole to provide a dry and well-defined disposal volume. - 2.7.
+- 4.33 to 4.36) and by factors including the nature of the waste and the suitability of the host geology and the associated hydrogeological and hydrogeochemical conditions, and the possible influence of climatic and other surface related processes (e.g. erosion). - A borehole disposal facility at a specific site should include one or more boreholes.
+The number 2.6. of boreholes and the depths of waste disposal should be determined by taking into consideration the inventory of waste to be disposed of, the probability of inadvertent human intrusion, the geology of the site, and the results of safety assessment.
+Each borehole should be fitted with a casing which is sealed at the bottom of the borehole to provide a dry and well-defined disposal volume.
+The spacing between boreholes should be optimized taking account of the practicalities of drilling and operations, the potential for interactions between boreholes, and the results of safety assessment. - 2.7.
 The operating organization should use waste packages that are suitable for the borehole disposal facility.
 The size of the waste packages for disposal should be compatible with the diameter of the borehole and the length of the disused sealed radioactive sources.
-The waste package is the product of conditioning the waste and should include one or more waste containers as well as appropriate backfill material.
+The waste package is the product of conditioning the waste.
+The waste package should include one or more waste containers.
+Backfill material should be used to fill any spaces in the waste package.
 Backfill material should also be used to fill the spaces in the boreholes outside the waste packages, and the spaces between the borehole casing and the host geology.
-All these components together with the surrounding rocks should provide a multi-barrier system that ensures a safe and sustainable management solution for the radioactive waste. - 2.8.
-To the fullest extent possible, the safety of a disposal facility is required to be ensured by passive means, and the need for actions to be taken after closure of the facility is required to be minimized (Requirement 5 of SSR-5 [4]).
-The operating organization should design a borehole disposal facility so that safety is provided by passive means through the inherent characteristics of the components of the facility itself; the waste package, backfill materials and the host geological environment, and there should be no need for actions to be taken to ensure safety after facility closure. - 2.9.
+All these components together with the surrounding rocks should provide a multibarrier system that ensures a safe and sustainable management solution for the radioactive waste. - To the fullest extent possible, the safety of a disposal facility is required to be ensured by 2.8. passive means, and the need for actions to be taken after closure of the facility is required to be minimized (Requirement 5 of SSR-5 [4]).
+The operating organization should design a borehole disposal facility so that safety is provided by passive means through the inherent characteristics of the components of the facility itself; the waste package, backfill materials and the host geological environment, and there should be no need for actions to be taken to ensure safety after release of the site from regulatory control. - 2.9.
 Borehole disposal facilities are constructed by drilling and, therefore, have a characteristic geometry.
 The geometry of a borehole disposal facility is such that it is generally suitable for relatively small volumes of radioactive waste as compared with the volumes that can be disposed of in near surface or geological disposal facilities.
-When planning waste disposal, consideration should be given to the volumes of waste that need to be disposed of and to the volumes of existing and planned disposal facilities and their capacities to receive safely the radioactive waste that needs to be disposed of 9. - 2.10.
-The operating organization should design a borehole disposal facility so that the area at the Earth's surface above the disposed waste (the so called 'footprint' of the facility) is small.
-In
+When planning waste disposal, consideration should be given to the volumes of waste that need to be disposed of and to the volumes of existing and planned disposal facilities and their capacities to receive safely the radioactive waste that needs to be disposed of 9.